dioris-moreno/opensips-mi-client/README.md

 ## Introduction

 This is a client library that wraps all OpenSIPS 3.0 MI Functions in a comprehensive and easy to use way.
-It is not intended to verify or handled the functionality of OpenSIPS modules.
+It is not intended to verify or handle the functionality of OpenSIPS modules.
 At this moment opensips-mi-client only supports **http** transport.

 ## Installation